filip-husnik/pseudofinder/README.md

 ### Prerequisites

-Installation requirements: python3, pip3 (or any other way how to install python libraries), argparse, biopython, ncbi-blast+
+Installation requirements: python3, pip3 (or any other way how to install python libraries, e.g. conda or easy_install), biopython, ncbi-blast+

 Databases: NCBI-NR (non-redundant) protein database (or similar such as SwissProt) formatted for blastP/blastX searches.